Neuronys/moodle-local_nolej/README.md

 After the installation, Moodle will redirect you to the plugin setting page, where you have to put the API Key.

+## After installation

+### Where is the library page?
+Depending on the theme installed on your platform, the navigation menu to the libray of Nolej may not appear.

+If that's your case, [here's a guide on how to create a link to the library, using Moodle blocks](docs/navigation-block.md).